-Estonia is on Eastern European Time, which is 2 hours ahead of Greenwich Mean Time: EET (UTC+2).
+Estonia uses Eastern European Time (EET) (UTC+2) during winter, and Eastern European Summer Time (EEST) (UTC+3) during summer.
 Did you know?
-The President of Estonia, Kersti Kaljulaid is the first female head of state of Estonia since the country declared independence in 1918, as well as the youngest ever.
+The former President of Estonia, Kersti Kaljulaid was the first female head of state of Estonia since the country declared independence in 1918, as well as the youngest ever.